Cephra/blog/README.md

 - [ ] Integrated web search
 - [ ] Follow up on posts
 - [ ] Separate independent Agents for sections of the posts

+**Feedback**

+Don't hesitate to create issues if you have feature requests or bug reports.
+Your input is valuable in helping me improve this project, and I'm always eager to hear your thoughts!
+Whether it's a suggestion for a new feature or a report of an issue that's affecting you, please don't hesitate to reach out.
+I'll do my best to address them promptly and make this project even better for everyone.

+**Issue Guidelines**

+* Please include as much detail as possible when submitting an issue.
+* If you're reporting a bug, try to provide steps to reproduce it so I can investigate quickly.
+* For feature requests, let me know what you'd like to see and why.